bobbui/json-logging-python/README.md

 Install by running this command:
 > pip install json-logging

 By default log will be emitted in normal format to ease the local development.
-To enable it on production set enable_json in init_\<framework name\>(enable_json=True) method call.
+To enable it on production set enable_json in **json_logging.init_< framework_name >()** method call.

-To configure, call **json_logging.init_< framework_name >()**.
 Once configured library will try to configure all loggers (existing and newly created) to emit log in JSON format.
 See following use cases for more detail.

 ## 2.1 Non-web application log